MariosKokmo/RL-in-toy-environments/README.md

 ![SimpleCliff](images/SARSA_simple_cliff_scores_avg.png)

 We see that the problem is solved fairly easily.
-The values of each position in the grid is given below.
+The value of each position in the grid is given below.

 ![SimpleCliffvalues](images/SARSA_simple_cliff_values.PNG)